froatsnook/meteor-sleep/README.md

 This package lets you sprinkle sleep statements throughout your code to convince your boss to buy better hardware.
 Or rate-limit your API usage without using setTimeout.

-    // Shopify wants no more that two events per second. var results = [];
+    // Shopify wants no more than two events per second. var results = [];
     for (var i = 0; i < numPages; i++) {
         Meteor.sleep(500);